 Thanks for watching the video!
 Check out the LearnAutoBodyAndPaint VIP Program to learn more about DIY auto body work and paint.

-Hey, it’s Tony from LearnAutoBodyAndPaint with another Q&A video.
+Hey, it’s Tony from LearnAutoBodyAndPaint with another Q&A video on The Proper Order To Spray Car Panels When Painting.
 Here’s the question from a VIP member.

 “Hey Tony, I’m in the process of painting a 1972 Lotus Elan DHC.
 I removed the boot, bonnet and doors to paint separately.
 Could you advise in what order you would spray the body i.e. roof, wings, door shuts, sills and front and rear valances?”